Frequently Asked Questions

 Will there be walking areas or places to sit when visiting the burial park?

 There are currently 15 different walking trails throughout the 9.4 acres.
-There are about 10 stone benches surrently in the park along trails or nestled within gardens.
-We plan to put a few stone benches for each garden.
-Each plot will not have its own bench.
-If you plan to be a regular visitor, keep a camp chair in the trunk of your car.
+There are about 10 stone benches currently in the park along trails or nestled within gardens.
+In the summer of 2014, we received a grant from the Awesome Foundation for the purchase of materials to create additional stone benches for each garden.
+If you plan to be a regular visitor we recommend keeping a camping chair in the trunk of your car.

 Can I help to lower the body into the grave?

 Absolutely.
 This act is an important aspect of many cultural traditions.
 Carrying the body to the graveside, lowering the body into the grave, and adding earth to the grave are all processes of burying your loved one.
 There are several ways of accomplishing this.
-One family used a quilt to lower in the body.
+Some families use a quilt to lower in the body.
 Others have used canvas slings or ropes.

-Any restrictions to the fabric the body shroud needs to be made of in order to decompose?? ie, cotton, silk, hemp etc?
+Any restrictions to the fabric the body shroud needs to be made of in order to decompose?

 Anything going into the ground (shrouds or other burial containers) should be made of natural materials which biodegrade easily.
-Shrouds should be made of natural fibers including cotton, linen, silk, wool, etc. Polyester, rayon and synthetic fabrics are not natural fibers.
+Shrouds should be made of natural fibers including cotton, linen, silk, wool, etc. Polyester, rayon and synthetic fabrics are not natural fabrics and therefore not allowed.

 Is there any way to level the ground after it has fully settled?